davet2001/smile-o-meter/README.md

 Lots of video calls lately, and everyone looking at eachothers faces.
 But for some people (e.g. me), the thinking/concentrating face can look quite grumpy.
 RBF is another acronymn sometimes used here.
 Overall, I want to retrain myself to be cheerful on calls.

 ## The Solution
-A pre-trained mediapipe model https://google.github.io/mediapipe/solutions/face_mesh.html is used to generate a continous face mesh from a video feed.
+A pre-trained mediapipe model https://google.github.io/mediapipe/solutions/face_mesh.html is used to generate a continous face mesh from a camera video feed.
 This is fed into a  machine-learning model, set up to perform a linear regression to determine the closest smile index (1-9) to the face mesh provided.
-This face mesh is then displayed on the bar graph LED.
-The raspberry pi is then set up to run this script at startup.
+This index is then displayed on the bar graph LED.
+The raspberry pi is configured to run this script at startup.

 In addition a button is provided - if held down for >3seconds, it enters a training mode, where the user poses 9 times to collect new data, instructed by flashing the various LEDs.
 It is up to the user to decide how sad/happy the extremes are.
 At the end the machine learning algorithm does its retraining and starts operating with the new model.
 This model is saved to the SD card ready for the next time it is run.